mohitthakkar30/covidvaccinetracker/README.md

 now open the covidvaccinetracker project and change the walletpath in application.properties as per your system

-run the project on server
+run the project on localhost

 For any help feel free to contact me on thakkarmohit90@gmail.com